 Following a crestfallen drive through London on the eve of Brexit, Judge started penning a song called ‘GSK’.
 A modern take on Concrete Island (1974) by J.G.
 Ballard, a novel that was passing through his hands at the same time.
 In an uncomfortably ironic way, the lyrics now sound more like a diary entry about 2020’s coronavirus universe than a dystopian future, with lines such as ‘Mosquito nets, they cover the buildings‘ delivered in high oscillation.
 Reminiscent instrumentally of great avant garde late 60s music – namely Captain Beefheart and Frank Zappa – it is nothing short of a feat.
 Most likely this impression was conceived in my brain thanks to the wonderful brass arrangements on this track.
-Laurie Nankivill’s bass too.
+The bass too.
 One that dominates the track, stalking all other instruments like a serial killer.
-The other instruments wrap themselves around him helplessly, while he in predation swallows them up.
-Judge’s vocals are mixed right up in the face (a smart mixing choice Dan, given the claustrophobic nature of the lyrics), before strings and bits of saxophone (played by Lewis Evans from Black Country, New Road) attack the listener like an unstable shelf falling on a workman’s head.
+The other instruments wrap themselves around it helplessly, while he in predation swallows them up.
+Judge’s vocals are mixed right up in the face (a smart mixing choice Dan, given the claustrophobic nature of the lyrics), before strings and frgagments of trumpet attack the listener like an unstable shelf falling on a workman’s head.

 The genesis of Judge’s lyrics – not just here but on multiple occasions – may seem prophetic, but they are often put into his mouth somewhat at one remove.
 Other occasions prove just as chilling.
 Right now, Ice (1967) by Anna Kavan is top of my reading list after hearing Peel St. A track Judge will say is subconsciously based on our generation’s global warming issues, but really is about the aforementioned novel.
 There’s a lot in here about a future not so far away from our own and it’s genuinely a little frightening.
 The fact it was written entirely in a barn certainly helped it’s disassociated delivery.
 Sonic choices are again, picture perfect.
 Towards the end of the track in a highlight moment, Judge is playing his drums like a metronome, and it sounds like a watch ticking off the hours of life.